 The validation of an ID Token requires several steps:

-- If the ID Token is encrypted, decrypt it using the keys and algorithms that the Client specified.
+- If the ID Token is encrypted, decrypt it using the keys and algorithms that the Application specified.

 - The Issuer Identifier for the OpenID Provider must match the value of the

 client_idvalue.
-The ID Token must be rejected if the ID Token does not list the Client as a valid audience, or if it contains additional audiences not trusted by the Client.
+The ID Token must be rejected if the ID Token does not list the Application as a valid audience, or if it contains additional audiences not trusted by the Application.

-- If the ID Token contains multiple audiences, the Client should verify that an
+- If the ID Token contains multiple audiences, the Application should verify that an

 azpclaim is present.